 You have been wounded and are not at full strength.
-Your soul has been injured so please take care of yourself physically.
-Eat healthy foods even if you don't feel like it and get some exercise.
-Walk ten minutes down the street and then walk back.
+Take care of yourself physically.
+Eat healthy foods, even if you don't feel like it, and get some exercise.
+Walk 10 minutes down the street, and then walk back.
 Avoid alcohol and get some rest.
-Do something you like to do each day, something that makes you smile.
-Treat yourself with kindness like you would treat your best friend.
+Do something you enjoy doing each day.

-Remember, self-care is not selfish.
-If you know my story, I was diagnosed two years ago with leukemia.
-My philosophy is I'm living with leukemia, not dying from it.
+Remember self-care is not selfish.
+If you know my story, I was diagnosed with leukemia in recent years.
+My philosophy is: "I am living with leukemia, not dying from it."
 My life literally depends on my self-care.
 Your health and well-being also depend on your self-care.